 ECMI scholars' travel to Davis, CA, will be fully funded, as will their lodging and meal expenses for the duration of the Institute.
 Participants will be matched in small groups of three scholars with a senior faculty mentor who will work closely with the scholar throughout the week's activities.
-Funding is provided by the Office of the Assistant Secretary for Planning and Evaluation, U.S. Department of Health and Human Services, as part of IRP's National Research Center on Poverty and Economic Mobility award.
+Funding is provided by the Office of the Assistant Secretary for Planning and Evaluation, U.S. Department of Health and Human Services, as part of IRP's National Research Center on Poverty and Economic Mobility award, and by the Administration for Children and Families of the United States Department of Health and Human Services as part of .the National Research Center on Hispanic Children & Families award.